AsadbekVision/Asadbeekk/README.md

-- 👋 Hi, I’m Asadbek
+- 👋 Hi, I’m Asadbek.
-- 👀 I’m interested in Developer
+- 👀 I’m interested in changing the world with my creativity.
-- 🌱 I’m currently learning Python Backend
+- 🌱 I’m currently learning Python Backend.
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: No

 <!---
 Asadbeekk/Asadbeekk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.